 Following is a list of projects corresponding to new bond issues in the seven-year period presented:

 2017/18: New Police Station, 7th Avenue Creek Property acquisitions, Water and Wastewater SCADA replacement and Electrical System Improvements.

-2019/20: New Police Station, street improvements, metering infrastructure, Electric, Water and
+2019/20: New Police Station, street improvements, metering infrastructure, Electric, Water and and Wastewater system improvements.

 Wastewater system improvements.